 How Is Gherkin Linked to Automated Test Code

-The main connection of the language with automated test code is through its syntax.
-It uses a plain text format, operating such keywords as Given, When, and Then, which are linked to corresponding automated code that executes all the required steps.
+which are linked to the corresponding automated code that executes all the required steps.
 Thanks to it, the language stays abstract and readable, which allows non-technical users to understand the scenarios and technical users to maintain the test code.

 Popular Testing Frameworks with Gherkin Support

-Together, Gherkin and these frameworks simplify test automation, improve collaboration, and create living documentation that evolves with your product.
+Together, Gherkin and these BDD frameworks simplify test automation, improve collaboration, and create living documentation that evolves with your product.
 Below is a comparison of popular frameworks that support Gherkin syntax:

 Framework | Language(s) | Description |

-Cucumber | Java, JavaScript, Ruby, etc. | The most widely used BDD tool; executes Gherkin scenarios directly. |
+Java, JavaScript, Ruby, etc. | The most widely used BDD tool; executes Gherkin scenarios directly. | |

-Behave | Python | Lightweight BDD framework for Python projects; uses Gherkin syntax. |
+Python | Lightweight BDD framework for Python projects; uses Gherkin syntax. |

-Gauge | Multiple (Java, C#, JS) | Developed by ThoughtWorks; supports markdown-style Gherkin + plugins. |
+Multiple (Java, C#, JS) | Developed by ThoughtWorks; supports markdown-style Gherkin + plugins. |

-CodeceptJS | JavaScript | End-to-end test framework with Gherkin plugin; integrates with WebDriver. |
+JavaScript | End-to-end test framework with Gherkin plugin; integrates with WebDriver. |

-Cucumber-Jest | JavaScript/TypeScript | Combines Jest’s test runner with Cucumber support for BDD testing. |
+JavaScript/TypeScript | Combines Jest’s test runner with Cucumber support for BDD testing. |

-Requirements to Test Management System: What Do True Testers Need?
+What Do True Testers Need?

-Every test automation with the language has its own set of requirements in order for the analysis to succeed.
+Every test automation with a language has its own set of requirements in order for the analysis to succeed.
 Everything starts with defining the Agile roles in BDD.
 Every project must include a team that consists of:

-- QAs;
+- QAs

-- Dev team;
+- Dev team

-- BA (business analysts);
+- BA (business analysts)

 - PM (project managers) or PO (product owners).